meta-scriptGRAMMY Insider: Chris Brown, Jennifer Hudson, Darius Rucker, Carrie Underwood, And Usher | GRAMMY.com

 Here's how and when to watch "The 100th: Billy Joel At Madison Square Garden – The Greatest Arena Run Of All Time."

-The special will air Sunday, April 14 from 9-11:00 PM, ET/PT on the CBS Television Network, and be available to stream live and on demand on Paramount+.
-This is Joel's first-ever concert to air on a broadcast network — so don't miss the Piano Man at work, whether you watch on the night of, or stream it after the broadcast.
+The special aired Sunday, April 14 from 9-11:00 PM, ET/PT on the CBS Television Network, and is available to stream live and on demand on Paramount+.
+(A “network programming timing error” had cut off the last song.)

 Freddy Wexler On Helping Billy Joel "Turn The Lights Back On" — At The 2024 GRAMMYs And Beyond